 Whether event marketing companies are going all-in or investing little by little, small-scale virtual events, have proven their value in marketing.
 The ability to connect with a wide assortment of leaders from different regions and industries is indispensable.
 “I think there’s a huge value in people hearing from their peers.
 It gets them thinking and engaged.
 It gets them thinking from a different perspective,” stated one executive.
 Large events may not be going anywhere for the time being, but some marketers see small-scale as the future.
 “While there will still be large events, my investment in them will be somewhat minimal.
 We’ll be looking instead at creative strategies to gain mindshare and open conversations with people.”

 A digital future

 The cost-effective benefit of digital mediums also cannot be ignored.
-Instead of spending thousands of dollars on a five-star meal or trade show booth, companies now have the luxury of moving their initiatives online for a much more budget-friendly approach.
+Instead of spending thousands of dollars on a five-star meal or trade show booth, event marketing companies now have the luxury of moving their initiatives online for a much more budget-friendly approach.
 “If I don’t have the budget to go to a trade show, but I know all my competitors are going to be there, and I know my prospects are going to be there, I can still have a digital presence without having to purchase a $20,000-square on an exhibit floor.”

-Leveraging virtual means also helps companies deal with blurring lines between B2B and B2C.
+Leveraging virtual means also helps event marketing companies deal with blurring lines between B2B and B2C.
 Customers are largely moving online in the B2C space, and they like what they are seeing.
 So, it is only natural that they expect the same from their B2B counterparts.
 One executive said, “The people you are marketing to in the B2B space are people too, so treat them as such.”
 From adopting a light-hearted tone in outreach to using entertainment to garner attention, marketers are openly embracing the homogenization of market expectations.
 With global conditions stabilizing but the future still uncertain, it is on marketers to continually find ways to pivot and drive growth and innovation within their organizations.